Travelling heteroclinic waves in a Frenkel-Kontorova chain with anharmonic on-site potential: Existence of a heteroclinic connection

 Setting $e^{|\nu \s|}r(\s)=:\widetilde r(\s)$, we thus have to show that the map

 with range included in $L^\infty(\RR)$ is $C^1$ and compact.
-The first two properties are immediate, and compactness is a consequence of the Arzel\`a-Ascoli theorem (using the uniform continuity of $\psi'''$ on compact sets and the weight $e^{-|\nu \cdot|}$ in front of the integral).
+The first two properties are immediate (thanks to the weight $e^{-|\nu\cdot|}$ in front of the integral), and compactness is a consequence of the Arzel\`a-Ascoli theorem (using the uniform continuity of $\psi'''$ on compact sets and the weight $e^{-|\nu \cdot|}$ in front of the integral).
+To conclude, we recall that the map $\beta \to \int_\RR\Gamma (0, \beta)\sin(k_0x)dx$ is $C^1$ by claim~\ref{it:behaviour2} of Proposition~\ref{prop: behaviour}.